 Relocating with your child when you have a joint legal custody agreement with your spouse raises additional legal questions.
 Michigan law requires you to petition the court if you want to move more than 100 miles from where you lived when the courts granted you joint custody.

-Some factors judges must consider before approving a long-distance relocation request include:
+Some factors judges must consider before approving a parent’s relocation to another state or more than 100 miles include:

 Common Reasons Courts Deny Relocation Requests